Who should consider the Five-Year Doctor of Medicine Degree Program?

 Enrollment in Trinity School of Medicine's 5-Year Program will better prepare you for achieving residency and licensure in the United States.

-The class size for the first year (3 terms) is limited to 25 students.
 You will attend classes in a year round format (trimesters) building towards promotion to the MD program in year two.
 The curriculum was designed with the same prerequisites US students complete to offer you a level playing field for Step 1, Step 2CS and CK and residency.
 Other advantages include:

 - Instruction from, and interaction with, the MD faculty and students